* Co-founder of the Institute for Policy Studies

 * Was associated with the Students for a Democratic Society in the 1960s

 Marcus Raskin was born April 30, 1934 in Milwaukee, Wisconsin, the second son of Russian Jewish immigrants.
 At age 16, he left home to study piano at New York’s Juilliard School.
-In 1954 Raskin graduated from the University of Chicago with a B.A. in liberal arts, and three years later he earned a Juris Doctorate from the University of Chicago Law School.
-In 1958 he moved to Washington, DC and became a legislative counsel to a group of liberal Democratic congressmen.
+In 1954 Raskin graduated from the University of Chicago with a BA in liberal arts, and three years later he earned a JD from the University of Chicago Law School.
+In 1958 he moved to Washington, D.C. to serve as legislative counsel to a group of Democratic congressmen.

 In 1961 Raskin became an assistant (on national security affairs and disarmament) to McGeorge Bundy, national security advisor to President Kennedy.
 But Raskin’s relationship with Bundy, who supported the escalation of U.S. military engagement in Indochina, was fraught with tension that led eventually to Raskin’s reassignment to the Bureau of the Budget.

 Raskin and political activist/rabbi Arthur Waskow co-authored a 1961 paper, later expanded into a book, advocating America’s unilateral disarmament.
 In 1962 Raskin served as group secretary for a publishing project known as The Liberal Papers, which advocated such measures as United Nations membership for Communist China, East Germany, North Korea, and North Vietnam; America’s unilateral cessation of nuclear testing; the dismantling of NATO; the withdrawal of all American forces from Berlin; and allowing the USSR to access the American DEW early-warning defense system, which had been set up to detect incoming Soviet bombers.